I want to go to an auction. What should I know before I bid?

 Understand the type of auction you are participating in (absolute, reserve, etc.) and make sure to review the complete terms and conditions of the sale.
 You will want to arrive early to register for the auction.
 Certain auctions (i.e. real estate) may require a cashier’s check or other payment in advance of the auction to qualify you to bid in the auction.

 If you are attending an auction with a live element, you will want to bid in sync with the chant.
 You should be listening closely and following the increasing bids.
 Remember: The number the auctioneer is repeating is where the bid is and what the auctioneer is now accepting.

-I want to hire an auctioneer.
+I want to hire an NAA auction professional.
 Where do I start my search and what should I know?

 If you are considering an auction for your personal or business assets, consider the following tips: